yannisl/table/readme.md

 2. If a column is a field with decimal numbers.
 We have two choices, one is to use an S or D field from the `siunitx` package or the `ddcolumn` or we can use Go and fmt.Sprintf to print the number.
 In this case for most applications a right justified field is preferable.
 3. Cases where we have long alphanumeric strings, will probably need wrapping.
 In this case we can use a `p{}` or `X` to typeset the cell.
 4. All others center.

+Although one can provide a map of properties I do not favour this approach, as it can get extremely verbose.
+It is fine if you generating your tables programmatically, as it will be one-off, but I still think it is better to spend some more time on the interface.